aiven/devportal/docs/products/grafana/howto/replace-expression-string.rst

 * Before running the command, metrics start with ``elasticsearch_``:

   .. image:: /images/products/grafana/query-with-elasticsearch-prefix.png
-      :alt: A screenshot of the Grafana Dashboard query showing metrics prefixed with ``elasticsearch_``
+      :alt: A screenshot of the Grafana Dashboard query showing metrics with prefix

 * After running the command, metrics start with ``opensearch_``:

   .. image:: /images/products/grafana/query-with-opensearch-prefix.png
-      :alt: A screenshot of the Grafana Dashboard query showing metrics prefixed with ``opensearch_``
+      :alt: A screenshot of the Grafana Dashboard query showing metrics with prefix

 Use the version history to revert
 ---------------------------------